GO GOLD Highlights

 Emily tweeted after the end of the Tournament: "Thank you so much for the phenomenal support we have received over the last few weeks #HeadsHigh"

 Emily was supported by GO GOLD for a number of years and said:

 "I was extremely fortunate to have been helped during my development by Leicester-Shire & Rutland Sport through their GO GOLD Funding Programme.
 They provided valuable funds that enabled me to use the best training facilities and equipment to continue to push on and improve".

 During the 2017 World Cup, Emily played a pivotal part as England progressed through to the final.

-- Grace Garner (Blaby), road cyclist with Wiggle High5 Professional Cycling Team
+- Grace Garner (Blaby), profesttional road cyclist with Team Hitec Products

-- Lucy Garner (Blaby), road cyclist for Wiggle High5 Professional Cycling Team and double Junior World Road Race Champion (2011 & 2012).
+- Lucy Garner (Blaby), professional road cyclist for Team Hitec Products and double Junior World Road Race Champion (2011 & 2012).